 Visibility into an ongoing DDoS attack is critical given how many moving pieces there are.
 Networks are overloaded and under stress.
 New DNS records and BGP routes are being advertised to reroute traffic for filtering.
 Access control lists are being updated to filter out traffic.
 And the attackers are evolving their attack vectors continuously.
 During a DDoS attack you’ll want a toolset that can monitor global availability and real-time performance, ensure DDoS mitigation is being deployed correctly, and get continuous insight into mitigation efficacy.

-Find out more about monitoring and analyzing DDoS attacks using ThousandEyes with a downloadable PDF ThousandEyes for DDoS Attack Analysis or monitor BGP and DDoS attacks with a free version of ThousandEyes.
+Find out more about monitoring and analyzing DDoS attacks using ThousandEyes with a downloadable PDF ThousandEyes for DDoS Attack Analysis and start monitoring BGP and DDoS attacks with a free trial of ThousandEyes.